Bealby/Milestone-Project-2/README.md

 **Photographs**
 Photos provided on the Map could include a feature that allows the photos to be enlarged once clicked and be viewed in better detail.
-Or have a separate section in website of gallery of photos that are referenced back to the Map.
+Or have a separate section in Website for a gallery of photos that are referenced back to the Map.

 [Go to top](#contents)